woojoo666/arcana-notes/Readme.md

 ### Timeless

-one of the biggest things understand, is that because everything in Axis is unordered and asynchronous, the language also doesn't have the concept of discrete execution steps, like imperative.
+One of the biggest things to understand is that since everything in Axis is unordered and asynchronous, there is no concept of ordered execution, like in imperative languages.
 Instead, we think of data as persistent and "timeless", and assume that every variable is constantly re-evaluated to keep the value up to date.
-To drive this point home, let's say we defined an event-handler to collect all mouseclicks:
+To drive this point home, let's look at an example.

-	allClicks: collector

-	onclick( click => allClicks <: click )

-then we can treat this data as persistent and always up to date.
-Which allows us to do something like this:

-	lightBulb: allClicks.length % 2 = 1   // lightBulb is true if there are an odd number of mouse clicks.
-So every click will toggle lightBulb

-Let's try another example.
-Given a set of student test scores, we want to find every test score that is above average.
+Let's say given a set of student test scores, we want to find every test score that is above average.
 In imperative, this would take two steps, one for-loop to compute the average, and then another for-loop to find the test scores that are above average.
 In Axis, it would look like this:

 	tag #aboveAverage.